browserify/factor-bundle/readme.markdown

 `opts.o` can be string filenames or writable streams.

 `opts.entries` or `opts.e` should be the array of entry files to create a page-specific bundle for each file.
+If you don't pass in an `opts.entries`, this information is gathered from browserify itself.

 The files held in common among `> opts.threshold` (default: 1) bundles will be output on the `fr` stream itself.
 The entry-specific bundles are diverted into